 Assess the water damage in your home by taking photos and writing down details of it.
 You’ll want to produce as much evidence and information about the damage as possible.
-Then you can file an insurance claim to report the incident and let your insurance company know what is going on.
-They will send a claims adjuster to your property to assess the damage for themselves.
+Then you can file a water damage insurance claim to report the incident and let your insurance company know what is going on.
+They will send a public adjuster to your property to assess the damage for themselves.
 Don’t clean up the water or fix anything until they see the damage first.

 Water damage is a very serious problem for a home.
 It can literally cause thousands of dollars in damages.
 Your furniture, flooring and walls are all susceptible to extensive damage if the water gets too out of control.

 It is important for your insurance company to pay you the maximum amount of compensation in order to cover the costs of these damages.
-Unfortunately, their claims adjuster may not consider every damaged area of your home when they come up with a payout estimate.
+Unfortunately, their water damage public adjuster may not consider every damaged area of your home when they come up with a payout estimate.

-To ensure you don’t end up in this situation, call ProFloridian Public Adjuster to speak with a public adjuster.
+To ensure you don’t end up in this situation, call ProFloridian Claims Consultants to speak with a public adjuster.
 If we take your case, we can file your insurance claim and talk with the claims adjuster for you.